scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/4-skills-matter-for-scotland.md

 ---
 layout: default
-title:  "Skills Matter for Scotland"
+title:  "Skills matter for Scotland"
 category: future-skills-action-plan
 summary: "Scotland is an economically successful country supported by a successful skills system, however we must ensure that the system can adapt to meet the challenges and opportunities ahead."
 index: 40